 Child Protection Orders or Parenting Orders?

-This article outlines the relationship between child protection proceedings, which are dealt with in the Children’s Court, and parenting proceedings which are heard in the Family Court or Federal Circuit Court.
-While child protection matters are governed by the child protection legislation of the various states and territories, parenting matters are dealt with under the Family Law Act 1975.
+This article outlines the relationship between child protection proceedings, which are dealt with in the Children’s Court, and parenting proceedings which are heard in the Federal Circuit and Family Court of Australia While child protection matters are governed by the child protection legislation of the various states and territories, parenting matters are dealt with under the Family Law Act 1975.

 What are child protection proceedings?